 GIMP development and the bleeding edge version of GIMP.

 - A channel devoted to this web site and related GIMP sites.
 Most active

 when the migration from classic.gimp.org happened a few years

 ago, it is pretty quiet now.
 But if you have suggestions or issues with the

 The main GIMP IRC channels described above are on GIMPNet (irc://irc.gimp.org/), the official network for topics related to GIMP and GNOME.
 However, several channels also exist on other IRC networks, though sometimes also operated by core team members, more often by third-party community members.

 The community is very welcome to discuss about GIMP anywhere, on other IRC channels as well as on other networks, chat protocols and forums.
 Nevertheless our channels on GIMPNet stay so far the only instant conversation means officially operated by the GIMP project (as this has been the case for many years).

 There is also a Discord server.

 - Don’t expect to be greeted.
 Start talking or listen.

 - Don’t ask to ask, just ask.
-Questions like “May I ask a question?” are obsolete, you have obviously joined the channel to do something.
+Questions like “May I ask a question?” are redundant since you have obviously joined the channel to do something.
 Questions like “Can someone help me?” cannot be answered until you have described your problem.
 Be direct and describe your problem or question immediately.